StrangeNoob/animepahe-dl-desktop/README_DESKTOP.md

 Distribution
 - Run `npm run tauri build` on each target OS.
 Artifacts are emitted under `src-tauri/target/release/bundle/`.
-- The GitHub workflow `.github/workflows/release.yml` builds the same bundles for Linux/macOS/Windows on tag pushes or manual dispatch.
+- The GitHub workflow `.github/workflows/release.yml` rebuilds the same bundles for Linux/macOS/Windows whenever you push to the `release` branch.